Skip to main content

 Creating a Policy

-Use the create_custom_policy tool in owner mode (requires MCP_BANDS including sign):
+Use the create_custom_policy tool in owner mode (requires MCP_BANDS including sign, and the server started with MPC_AUTH_MODE=owner):

 The agent calls: